 The Australian case signifies substantive changes ahead for journalism markets worldwide, especially as news consolidation accelerates and individual digital subscriptions revenue benefiting technology, news media, and advertising companies grows.

-Although the payments may not be as large as news media organizations originally wanted, the total value of these deals have increased global value and benefitted both big tech and large media corporations.
-The role of governments in enforcing digital journalism laws that pass - and the role of news media organizations and technology platforms in changing those laws to protect brand revenue - is yet to be seen.
-The growing value of first party data for a variety of companies involved, including publishers, will also likely impact these relationships and policies over time.
+Although the payments may not be as large as news media organizations originally wanted, the total value of these deals has increased global value and benefitted both big tech and large media corporations.
+The role of governments in enforcing digital journalism laws that pass – and the role of news media organizations and technology platforms in changing those laws to protect brand revenue – is yet to be seen.
+The growing value of first-party data for a variety of companies involved, including publishers, will also likely impact these relationships and policies over time.